This post contains affiliate links. Please see our disclosure policy.

 Minimal Ingredients for Maximum Flavor – Seriously, you won’t believe the magical savory flavors created by these sourdough discard scallion pancakes.
 With just a few ingredients, you are going to perform culinary magic!

-You do need to make sure that the discard you use isn't too old or sour or it will make these scallion pancakes taste really unpleasant.
+• Sourdough Discard – you can use sourdough discard or active sourdough starter for this recipe.
+You do need to make sure that the discard you use isn’t too old or sour or it will make these scallion pancakes taste really unpleasant.
+You can read more about the difference between sourdough discard and sourdough starter here.

 How To Make Quick Sourdough Discard Scallion Pancakes & Dipping Sauce